|Don't drive angry

 We all certainly hope not.
 Frankly, despite the missteps made in his first year, I'm not that worried about Steve Cohen yet.
 I think of last year as his PSATs.
 He didn't ace them, but he did okay.
 However, this winter is the SATs.
 The Mets need to do well enough in their executive search that it no longer is the story, and Sandy Alderson is no longer the de facto head of baseball ops.

 I'm going to sit back and hold off on making judgments until this all plays out and the Mets front office comes into focus.
 Folks can kibbitz all they want about the process.
 I only care about the Mets making a great hire.
-There's only one real way to end all of the "LOL Mets" talk, and that's building a long-term winner.
+There's only one real way to end all of the "LOL Mets" talk: building a long-term winner.
 I'm hoping that Steve Cohen aces the test by hiring a great baseball person to lead this team forward into a much better Mets era, and I'll wake up to my alarm clock playing a different tune.